Director, Center for Contemporary Arab Studies (CCAS), School of Foreign Service, Georgetown University

 Director, Center for Arts and Cultural Policy Studies, Princeton University

 Katz is President Emeritus of the American Council of Learned Societies, the national humanities organization in the United States.
 He graduated magna cum laude from Harvard University in 1955 with a major in English History and Literature.
 He was trained in British and American history at Harvard (PhD, 1961), where he also attended Law School in 1969-70.
 His recent research focuses upon the relationship of civil society and constitutionalism to democracy, and upon the relationship of the United States to the international human rights regime.
 He is the Editor in Chief of the recently published Oxford International Encyclopedia of Legal History, and the Editor of the Oliver Wendell Holmes Devise History of the United States Supreme Court.

-Director, The Issam Fares Institute for Public Policy and International Affairs, American University of Beirut
+Former Director, The Issam Fares Institute for Public Policy and International Affairs, American University of Beirut

 Khouri is a Palestinian-Jordanian and US citizen whose family resides in Beirut and Nazareth.
-He is the Director of the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut, as well as a columnist at the Beirut-based Daily Star newspaper.
+He is a former Director of the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut, as well as a columnist at the Beirut-based Daily Star newspaper.
 He is an internationally syndicated political columnist and book author, and a fellow at the Harvard Kennedy School and the Dubai School of Government.
 He was the co-recipient of the Pax Christi International Peace Award for his efforts to bring peace and reconciliation to the Middle East.

 Chairman of the Council, London School of Hygiene and Tropical Medicine, University of London